-- 2. The City of Indio, in conjunction with Burrtec, the local waste hauler, began a commercial food recycling program in 2012. - 3.
+- 2. In conjunction with Burrtec, the local waste hauler, the city began a commercial food recycling program in - 3.
 The City of Indio in conjunction with Burrtec, the local waste hauler, established commercial recycling rates in 2011 that are lower than waste hauling rates.
 Burrtec provides free voluntary commercial waste audits to commercial facilities.

-- 4. The city has produced and began airing a television commercial promoting recycling in the city. - 5.
-The City of Indio has passed an ordinance banning single use plastic bags. - 6.
+- 4. Indio has produced and began airing a television commercial promoting recycling in the city. - 5.
+Indio has passed an ordinance banning single use plastic bags. - 6.
 The city has applied for used oil grant monies from CalRecycle and held oil recycling events.
 In 2013, the city added waste tires to these collection events and the events are still ongoing.